RRFayad/Crash-Course__Pern/README.md

 - Main commands:

+  - psql -U postgres to enter in postgres
   - \l => list all database in postgresql
   - \c => move inside a database
   - \dt => show table in database